Blake Mills

-Blake Mills (born September 21, 1986) is an American songwriter, guitarist, producer, and composer based in California.
+Blake Mathew Simon Mills (born September 21, 1986) is an American singer-songwriter, guitarist, producer, and composer based in California.
+He is known for production and guitar work on albums and singles by many artists, including Fiona Apple, Perfume Genius, Bob Dylan, Feist, Jack Johnson, Marcus Mumford, Laura Marling, Weyes Blood, John Legend, Alabama Shakes, Beck, Conor Oberst, and Bruce Hornsby; as a touring musician with artists such as Lucinda Williams, Band of Horses and Jenny Lewis; and his four solo albums.

 Biography

-Blake Mills was born in Santa Monica, California, and grew up in Malibu.
+Blake Mills was born in Santa Monica, California, and grew up in Malibu, California.
 He attended Malibu High School with Taylor Goldsmith.
 Mills and Goldsmith began their musical careers in a band they co-founded called Simon Dawes.
 Simon Dawes released its debut EP What No One Hears in 2005, and its first LP Carnivore in September 2006 via Record Collection.
 After the band broke up in 2007, Goldsmith and his younger brother, Griffin, formed the band Dawes with Simon Dawes bassist Wylie Gelber, and Mills went on to serve as a touring guitarist for Jenny Lewis.
 He went on to tour with Band of Horses, Cass McCombs, Julian Casablancas and Lucinda Williams.
-As a session musician, Mills has collaborated with Conor Oberst, Kid Rock, Weezer, The Avett Brothers, Paulo Nutini, Norah Jones, Carlene Carter, Jesca Hoop, Dixie Chicks, Zucchero, Pink, Lana Del Rey, Dangermouse, Vulfpeck, and other performers.
+As a session musician, Mills has collaborated with Conor Oberst, Kid Rock, Weezer, The Avett Brothers, Paulo Nutini, Norah Jones, Carlene Carter, Jesca Hoop, Dixie Chicks, Zucchero, Pink, Lana Del Rey, Dangermouse, Vulfpeck, Fiona Apple, Beck, Marcus Mumford, Ethan Gruska, Randy Newman, Diana Krall, Johnathan Rice, Bruce Hornsby, Julian Casablancas, Jason Boesel, Benmont Tench, Ed Sheeran, Cass McCombs, Foy Vance, The Killers, Andrew Bird, John Legend, Rufus Wainwright, Phoebe Bridgers, and other performers.

-In 2010, Mills released his first solo LP, Break Mirrors, via Record Collection.
-The original intent for the album was to serve as a calling card for Mills to get session work.
-Break Mirrors was touted as the album of the year by many websites and fellow musicians, despite its limited release.
-After spending back-to-back years on tour and in the studio playing on other people’s records, Mills made the decision to begin producing in order to explore musical concepts beyond guitar in late 2011.
-Analog Edition Records released a Blake Mills double A side 7" in 2011, featuring the songs "Hey Lover" and "Wintersong" in 2011.
+In 2010, Mills released his first solo LP via Record Collection.
+The original intent for the album Blake Mills was to serve as a calling card for Mills to get session work.
+It was touted as the album of the year by many websites and fellow musicians, despite its limited release.
+After spending back-to-back years on tour and in the studio playing on other people's records, Mills made the decision to begin producing in order to explore musical concepts beyond guitar in late 2011.
+Analog Edition Records released a Blake Mills double A side 7" in 2011, featuring the songs "Hey Lover" and "Wintersong" in 2011; the former track would go on to feature in the first season of the HBO comedy series Silicon Valley in 2014.